Incase you aren't subscribed to your newsletter, lets cover the basic types of seeds you will come across first!

 If you’ve ever looked at a wall or piece of rock and thought ‘That looks terrifying, I want to climb it’ then you know how rock climbing is a unique sport.
 You learn simultaneously to communicate with whoever is holding the rope and to put your trust in them, while pursuing your independent goal of mastering a specific technique or completing your route.
 It is a community sport, while also being competitive with only yourself.
 It encourages confidence in yourself and determination as only you can increase that hip flexibility to be closer to the wall, and only you can do that extra pull up so that you can stay holding on a little longer.
 Climbing for me started on the ice, not your usual story.
 I had only previously climbed at a birthday party where my only proof is not my memory of it, but rather a blurry photo I found around my house (hello 90’s and printing out real photos!).
 Somewhere along the line I heard of ice climbing and thought that would be the perfect place to start my climbing adventures.
 It took months afterwards for me to start climbing in a gym.
 At the time it felt really special, and I didn’t know too many climbers and started with an introduction course I took with a female friend.
 We often spoke about how strong it made us feel, and it was fun exploring the climbing world as beginners together.
 Throughout these last few years my climbing has barely improved (as stated earlier- no one’s going to do that extra pull up for you, sorry self) but my life itself has improved because of climbing.

 It is because of this that I am donating 10% of my profits for 2021 to the Canadian Adaptive Climbing Society.
 I can only imagine the beautiful community they are providing and building.
-A place for people to go and learn these important skills that are transferrable from climbing to everyday life.
-A place where no one is turned away based off of their disability.
+A place for people living with disabilities to go and learn these important skills that are transferrable from climbing to everyday life.
 I hope to volunteer with them once Covid is over- but until then your purchase supports the great work they do!